Fewer Symptoms, Better Sleep: Hope For Your Insomnia

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.

-Talk to a therapist about insomnia
+Speaking to a therapist about insomnia

 If you’re experiencing insomnia, you may benefit from speaking with a licensed therapist.
 If you don’t have time to visit a therapist’s office, you might consider online therapy.
-With a platform like BetterHelp, you can connect with a therapist via phone, live chat, and videoconferencing from the comfort of your own home.
+With a platform like BetterHelp, you can connect with a therapist via phone, live chat, or videoconferencing from the comfort of your own home.
 You can also contact your therapist at any time through in-app messaging, and they’ll respond as soon as they can.
 This may prove to be especially helpful if you can’t sleep and want to send your therapist any thoughts or questions during the night.

 Getty/AnnaStills